We integrate practical business strategies and our extensive knowledge of the law to provide clients comprehensive guidance and counsel.

 Another important consideration for professional practices relates to their employment policies.
 As with our other business clients who employ support staff, we can advise on employment issues such as employment manuals, workplace policies, hiring and termination procedures, as well as compliance with federal, state and local laws.

 Stein Sperling provides valuation services to owners of businesses and professional practices.
 Our team of attorneys includes Certified Valuation Analysts who are able to assign values to a business and an owner’s interest in his or her business for acquisition and sale planning, estate planning and transfers of ownership, among other purposes.
-Business valuation can also be a critical component of family law disputes where marital property, alimony/custody arrangements or child support are at issue.
+Business valuation is often utilized in developing an estate plan and can also be a critical component of family law disputes where marital property, alimony/custody arrangements or child support are at issue.
 In these types of cases and in general commercial disputes, clients call upon us to provide expert witness testimony in business valuation.

 Business owners wishing to position their company for acquisition often use our strategic valuation planning services, which are also valuable to clients wanting to determine an appropriate purchase price for a business or investment.

-When business and commercial disputes arise, Stein Sperling’s business attorneys work closely with our litigation team to strengthen our clients’ positions.
+When business and commercial disputes arise, Stein Sperling’s business attorneys work closely with our highly experienced litigation team to strengthen our clients’ positions.
 We help clients in negotiations, often in alternative dispute resolution settings.
-When those methods fail, our experienced team of trial attorneys is able to aggressively pursue judicial relief in the courts or defend any claims brought against business owners, managers, directors or officers.
+When those methods fail, our trial attorneys are able to aggressively pursue judicial relief in the courts or defend any claims brought against business owners, managers, directors or officers.

 We have extensive experience in many areas of business litigation, including ownership disputes, breach of contract, business torts and fraud, shareholder or derivative actions, commercial real estate litigation, business liquidations and dissolutions, technology and intellectual property controversies, commercial collections and tax controversy.
 We also assist business owners with disputes in employment matters, including enforcement of restrictive covenants and confidentiality agreements, as well as defending discrimination and wage and hour claims.